Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

-It can be tough to find a scary horror game for your Android device.
-But we have done all the hard work for you, and hand-picked some of the scariest titles from the Google Play store, including spine-chilling room escapes, point-and-click horror games, and survival horror.
+It can be tough to find a scary horror game for your Android device, but we have done all the hard work for you by hand-picking some of the scariest titles from the Google Play store, including spine-chilling room escapes, point-and-click horror games, and survival horror.

 These horror-themed games give you an unforgettable scare experience on your Android-powered tablet or mobile phone.